SciCoLab/intro-to-hpc/_episodes/11-cluster.md

 - "What is a cluster?"
 - "How does a cluster work?"
 - "How do I log on to a cluster?"
+- "How do I submit my first job?"
 objectives:
 - "Connect to a cluster."
 - "Understand the general cluster architecture."